codegouvfr/react-dsfr/css-in-js.md

     const { isDark, setIsDark } = useIsDark();

     //isDark is a boolean that is true if the App is currently in dark mode.

-    //Calling setIsDark(true) will swith the app in dark mode.
+    //Calling setIsDark(true) will switch the app in dark mode.
     //calling setIsDark("system") will set to whatever mode is signaled as prefered
     //by the user browser